kriffe/grunt-version-bump/README.md

 Array of strings ordered by priority of possible values for that part if numbers are not good enough.

+#### callback
+Type: `Function`

+Callback function after successfully job, in parameter is set name of new version.

 ### Command Line Options
 #### condition
 Type `String:String`